Loopring/protocols/packages/loopring_v3/DESIGN.md

 #### Withdrawing the stake

 The stake of an exchange can only be withdrawn when the exchange was shutdown correctly.
 This is done as follows:
 - The exchange owner sets the state to a shutdown state.
-This stops users from submitting new on-chain requests
+This stops users from submitting new onchain requests
-- All remaining open on-chain requests are processed, no other blocks can be committed.
+- All remaining open onchain requests are processed, no other blocks can be committed.
 - Only special withdraw blocks can be committed.
 These withdrawals not only withdraw the complete balance for a token in an account, it also resets the trading history root, the account public key and the account nonce.
 - If the complete tree is reset to its initial state (`currentBlock.merkleRoot == genesisBlock.merkleRoot`) and all blocks are proven the exchange owner is allowed to withdraw the exchange stake.